 BiosVersion : DELL - 1072009

-Cool Tip: How to get list of PowerShell modules!
+Cool Tip: How to get a list of PowerShell modules!

 Get Computer Information for Remote Computer

-parameter to specify one or more remote computer name.
-Get-ComputerInfo doesn’t have any parameter to get remote computer information.
+To get system information from a remote computer, use Invoke-Cmdlet which has the ComputerName parameter to specify one or more remote computer names.
+It uses the Get-ComputerInfo to get remote computer information.

 Invoke-Command -ComputerName 'incorp-eu-01' -ScriptBlock { Get-ComputerInfo -Property "OS*" }

-cmdlet uses remote computer name to run command and get output from command and using Get-ComputerInfo
+In the above PowerShell script, the Invoke-Command cmdlet uses a remote computer name to run a command get output from the command, and use Get-ComputerInfo to get operating system information on the remote system.

-If you want to get system information or network information from multiple computers, specify remote computer name as comma (,) separated as below
+If you want to get system information or network information from multiple computers, specify the remote computer name as a comma (,) separated as below

 Invoke-Command -ComputerName 'incorp-eu-01','incorp-eu-02' -ScriptBlock { Get-ComputerInfo -Property "OS*" }